ayrat555/ayrat555.github.io/_posts/2018-02-27-cronenberg.md

 ```

 I used [nom](https://github.com/Geal/nom) library for parsing.
-Although I heard good things about this crate, I'm not quite fond of it.
-It extensively uses macros and learning this library was like learning a new programming learning.
+Although I heard good things about this crate, I'm not particularly fond of it.
+It extensively uses macros and learning this library was like learning a new programming language.

 Here's example of parsing cron time item:
 ```rust